 R255 G199 B44

 The use of the logo has to be more flexible than the standard one-color positive image.
 These logo variations provide choices for all communication materials that represent the university.
-For one-color applications, the logo can appear in solid black.
+For one-color applications, the logo should appear in navy and white.
+If color is not an option, then black and white should be used.

 When reversing the logo, use a solid color as the background and knock out the logo in white.
 It is acceptable to reverse the logo on a back-ground color other than the ETSU PMS color but use caution when doing this.
 Do not print the mark in colors other than the PMS 282, PMS 123, black or white.